pydata/pydata-sphinx-theme/pandas-docs/source/development/contributing.rst

    # Create and activate the build environment
-   conda env create -f environment.yml conda activate pandas-dev conda uninstall --force pandas
+   conda env create -f environment.yml conda activate pandas-dev

    # or with older versions of Anaconda:
    source activate pandas-dev

    # Build and install pandas
    python setup.py build_ext --inplace -j 4
-   python -m pip install -e .
+   python -m pip install -e . --no-build-isolation --no-use-pep517

 At this point you should be able to import pandas from your locally built version::